 Please click here for the Academic Health Center timeline.

-John Kralewski received his BS in Pharmacy in 1956, his Masters in Hospital Administration in 1962, and his PhD in 1969, all from the University of Minnesota.
-He was founding director of the Institute for Health Services Research at the University from 1977 until 1998.
+John Kralewski received his B.S. in Pharmacy in 1956, his Masters in Hospital Administration in 1962, and his Ph.D. in 1969, all from the University of Minnesota.
+He founded the Institute for Health Services Research at the University in 1977 and served as director from 1977 until 1998.

-After earning a bachelor of science in law from the University of Minnesota in 1954 and then attending law school for two years, John Westerman was called up as a member of the ROTC to serve in the Air Force.
-When he returned from duty, he took additional coursework and earned a bachelor of business administration with a major in finance in 1958.
-He then attended the University of Minnesota for his Masters in Hospital Administration, which he earned in 1960.
-He then completed his administrative residency at University Hospital under Ray Amberg from 1959 to 1961.
+John Westerman earned bachelor's in law in 1954 and a bachelor's in business administration with a major in finance in 1958.
+He earned his masters in hospital administration 1960.
+He completed his administrative residency at University Hospital under Ray Amberg from 1959 to 1961.
 After working elsewhere, Westerman returned to the University of Minnesota to work with Dr. Richard Magraw, under Dean Robert Howard, on expanding the Comprehensive Clinic.
 As the project grew, he transferred to President O. Meredith Wilson's office as an executive secretary, serving as the coordinator of the Committee for Long Range Planning in the Health Sciences.
 After serving in this position from 1964 to 1966, he took over as general director of University Hospitals and Clinics in November of 1966.
 He served in this position until 1982.